tsatria03/CookyCraze/docks/readme.txt

 A flat multiplier of 1.25 on a base cost of 100 always charges $1.25 no matter how many times you buy.
 A compounding multiplier of 1.25 starts at $1.00 but reaches around $9.30 by purchase 10, and nearly $50,000,000 by purchase 100.

 This means even values that look small are dangerous at a higher scale.
-A multiplier of 1.05 feels gentle at first, but after 300 purchases the price will have grown into the quadrillions.
+A multiplier of 1.05 feels gentle at first, but after 300 purchases the price will have grown into the trillions of dollars.
 Players who progress far into the game will buy certain items hundreds of times, so a multiplier that seems fine at purchase 20 will eventually make the item completely unaffordable.

 This also affects bundle prices directly.
 Bundles calculate their cost by summing the current singles shop prices of all their items.